httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 This document uses algorithms to specify parsing and serialization behaviors, and the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} to illustrate expected syntax in HTTP header fields.
 In doing so, it uses the VCHAR, SP, DIGIT, ALPHA and DQUOTE rules from {{!RFC5234}}.
 It also includes the tchar rule from {{!RFC7230}}.

-When parsing from HTTP fields, implementations MUST follow the algorithms, but MAY vary in implementation so long as the behaviors are indistinguishable from specified behavior.
+When parsing from HTTP fields, implementations MUST have behavior that is indistinguishable from following the algorithms.
 If there is disagreement between the parsing algorithms and ABNF, the specified algorithms take precedence.

 For serialization to HTTP fields, the ABNF illustrates their expected wire representations, and the algorithms define the recommended way to produce them.
 Implementations MAY vary from the specified behavior so long as the output is still correctly handled by the parsing algorithm.